 The mysteries are convoluted and difficult, but the settings are gorgeous and the characters are mostly pretty convincing and interesting.

 Cinematography is sometimes a bit over-fond of gimmicks like shooting through the rear-view mirror of a parked car, but otherwise generally good.
 Harriet and I like these a lot.

-Film: (DVD) Love's Labour's Lost Kenneth BranaghI own the DVD of one of my great favorites.
+Film: (DVD) Love's Labour's Lost Kenneth BranaghI own the DVD of this wonderful film, one of my great favorites.